V. S. Sirpurkar

 Vikas Shridhar Sirpurkar (born 22 August 1946) is a retired judge of the Supreme Court of India.
 He was appointed Supreme Court judge on 12 January 2007 and retired on 21 August 2011, completing a four-and-a-half-year tenure.

 Career

-Sirpurkar became a Judge of Bombay High Court in 1992 and later transferred to the Madras High Court in December, 1997.
-He was elevated to Chief Justice of Uttarakhand High Court which he served from 25 July 2004 to 19 March 2005.
+Sirpurkar became a judge of Bombay High Court in 1992 and was transferred to the Madras High Court in December 1997.
+He was elevated to Chief Justice of Uttarakhand High Court where he served from 25 July 2004 to 19 March 2005.
 He then assumed office of the Chief Justice of the Calcutta High Court from 20 March 2005 up to 11 January 2007.
-Finally he was appointed a Judge of the Supreme court of India on 12 January 2007 and retired on 21 August 2011, after reaching the retiring age of 65.
+Finally he was appointed a Judge of the Supreme Court of India on 12 January 2007 and retired on 21 August 2011, after reaching the retiring age of 65.

-After retiring from the Supreme Court of India, he is expected to take office as the Chairman of the Competition Appellate Tribunal from July, 2012, following the retirement of Mr. Justice Arijit Pasayat from that position in May, 2012.
+After retiring from the Supreme Court of India, he is expected to take office as the Chairman of the Competition Appellate Tribunal from July, 2012, following the retirement of Justice Arijit Pasayat from that position in May, 2012.